-On first glance, the mental ward is an upgrade from the prison work farm that was McMurphy’s previous residence, but this attitude changes quickly as the rhythm, repetitions, and contradictions of daily life in the cuckoo’s nest begin to erode his rebellious arrogance and free spirit.
-As McMurphy tests the limits of power instituted by Nurse Ratched (Louise Fletcher) and her staff of orderlies, his small acts of entertaining disobedience grow in nature, creating a dual response in his mentally ill colleagues.
-Certain members, like the stuttering Billy (Brad Dourif), flock to McMurphy’s striking persona, relishing the outlandish bursts of energy from a distance, while others like the academic Harding (William Redfield) question it at every turn.
-Stuck in the middle is the gargantuan Native American called Chief (Will Sampson), a sleeping giant silently observing the proceedings with one foot on each side of the opinion aisle.
+At first, McMurphy sees life inside the mental institution as an upgrade from his stint in prison, but soon the cuckoo’s nest begins to dull his free spiritedness.
+As McMurphy tests the limits of power instituted by Nurse Ratched (Louise Fletcher) and her staff of orderlies, his acts of disobedience intensify, yielding varying responses from the other patients.
+Some, like the stuttering Billy Bibbit (Brad Dourif), relish McMurphy’s outlandishness, while others, like the repressed academic Dale Harding (William Redfield), question it at every turn.
+Stuck in the middle is the ostensibly deaf-mute Chief Bromden (Will Sampson), a tall Native American who silently observes the proceedings with one foot on each side of the opinion aisle.

-This dynamic works best during the buildup and aftermath to those scenes One Flew Over the Cuckoo’s Nest is most known for, whether it’s the pure vitriolic look McMurphy gives Nurse Ratched immediately before joyously recreating the World Series game for his baseball deprived compatriots, or Chief smiling proudly as he watches McMurphy run up and down the basketball court yelling obscenities in all directions.
-In its own way, the film becomes defined by the small transitions of supporting characters as opposed to the grandiose showboating of Nicholson’s lead performance, a trend that culminates in Chief’s speech to McMurphy about his father.
-“They were working on him, just like they’re working on you,” he says, warning his friend about the dangers of challenging institutional power.
-It’s one of those quiet moments of reflection that gains resonance years down the road, and now with some distance it speaks to the social and economic angst of an entire generation.
+This dynamic works best during the buildup to and aftermath of those scenes that the film is most known for.
+It’s in McMurphy staring down Nurse Ratched before joyously recreating the World Series game for his baseball-deprived compatriots, and in Chief smiling proudly as he watches McMurphy run up and down the basketball court yelling obscenities.
+“They were working on him, just like they’re working on you,” Chief says at one point to McMurphy, warning his friend about the dangers of challenging institutional power.
+It’s one of many quiet moments of reflection in a film that gives voice to the angst of a generation, as well as to the timeless tension between the need for conformity and the desire for individual distinction.

 Image/Sound